yyhh-org/site/content/writing-c-code-in-java-graalvm-specific-programming.md

 ---
 One of the latest fashions in the Java world is [GraalVM](https://www.graalvm.org/).
 For someone who has been around, I still remember the "Write once, run anywhere" slogan of Java virtual machine.
 Apparently, the wheel has spun back, now people want to write native code in Java, which has to be compiled to different machine codes in different platforms.

 The driven forces for this change may include the often lamented slow startup time of Java programs.
 For the brave new world of serverless functions, a quick starting program makes a lot of economic sense.
 The small but vibrant [Clojure](https://clojure.org/) community, which I consider myself a part of, is particularly excited about this new found capability of JVM, for we now have one more way to write quick starting command line programs using our beloved language.
-The other way is to use ClojureScript on one of the Javascript engines, but Javascript engines are slower than JVM.
+The other way is to use ClojureScript on one of the Javascript engines, but Javascript engines are slower than JVM and not as nice.
 For example, [Babashka](https://github.com/babashka/babashka) is one such example that has taken the community by storm.

 As the author of [Datalevin](https://github.com/juji-io/datalevin), a relatively new open source Datalog database, I have decided to answer the users' call for a native version of Datalevin using GraalVM native image technology.
 After some trials and errors, I have gotten a native version of Datalevin to pass all the tests.
 Now I can share some experience.

 ## Failed attempts to compile Datalevn to native image

 The difficulty of directly compiling Datalevin to GraalVM native image lies in our use of [JNR](https://github.com/jnr/jnr-ffi) library to wrap [LMDB](https://en.wikipedia.org/wiki/Lightning_Memory-Mapped_Database), the underlying key-value store that is written in C. As far as I know, no one has succeeded in getting JNR to work with native image.
-This is not for the lack of trying, see for example [this first effort](https://github.com/borkdude/datalevin-native) and [this issue](https://github.com/oracle/graal/issues/675).
+This is not for the lack of trying, see for example [this effort](https://github.com/borkdude/datalevin-native) and [this issue](https://github.com/oracle/graal/issues/675).
 I myself have tried really hard.
 Although I think I have gone further than many, the need to rerun some class initialization at runtime prevented me from succeeding.
-Apparently, some GraalVM team members also think it is not feasible at this point.
+Apparently, some GraalVM team members also think it is not to do at this point.

 I am left with two options: one is to use a different LMDB wrapper that does not use JNR.
 For example, a [JNI based LMDB wrapper](https://github.com/deephacks/lmdbjni) is available and GraalVM native image does support JNI.
-However, that code has not been updated for a long time and its author seems to have joined the [LMDB wrapper that uses JNR](https://github.com/lmdbjava/lmdbjava).
+However, that code has not been updated for a long time and its maintainer seems to have joined [LMDBJava](https://github.com/lmdbjava/lmdbjava), the LMDB wrapper that uses JNR.
 The other option is to write a LMDB wrapper of my own that can run in native image.
 So I [did just that](https://github.com/juji-io/datalevin/tree/master/native).

 ## Writing C code in Java/Clojure

 As a native technology, GraalVM obviously has the facility to interface with C code.
 Not just that, it must also have the facility to write native code on its own.
 Fortunately, such facility is also packaged as a SDK that is publicly available.
-To use this SDK, one has to be familiar with not just Java, but also C programming, because effectively, we are writing low level C code in Java syntax.
+To use this SDK, one has to be familiar with not just Java, but also C programming, because effectively, it is writing low level C code in Java syntax.

 The only problem is that there isn't an official documentation for this kind of programming, just a [Java doc](https://www.graalvm.org/sdk/javadoc/index.html?org/graalvm/nativeimage/c/package-summary.html) and a [coding example](https://github.com/oracle/graal/blob/master/substratevm/src/com.oracle.svm.tutorial/src/com/oracle/svm/tutorial/CInterfaceTutorial.java).
 After some research, I also found a few other examples: an [OpenGL demo](https://github.com/praj-foss/opengl-graal-examples), a [neo4j native driver](https://github.com/michael-simons/neo4j-java-driver-native-lib) and an [uname utility](https://github.com/praj-foss/uname-graalvm-demo).
 I hope that this blog post adds to this growing library of GraalVM specific programming examples.